taubman33/reactnative/readme.md

 - Structure a React Native application
 - Fetch data from an API using axios
 - Use Hooks to modify internal app state
+- Create reusable components with props
+- Style components using a custom Stylesheet

 ## Start it up